bergesinstitute/grafmethodenglish/book-3-unit-6.md

 ## How it is built (construcción)

-In Spanish, you have a future tense: *cantaré, comeré, viviré*.
+In Spanish, we have a future tense: *cantaré, comeré, viviré*.
 In English, one of the ways to express the future is using the modal verb *will* [wɪl] followed by the infinitive of the verb.